Secretchronicles/main-website/content/en/news/2016-04-10-results-of-the-2nd-gd.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Of 8 team members allowed to vote, 7 participated and voted in favour
 of it.
-Thus, the required 2/3 majority was reached and the changes are
+Thus, the required 2/3 majority was reached, and the changes are
 in force now.

 The newly compiled voting rules document is available [online in the